mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology_v20.md

 <!-- In this context, the term refers to a segment of recorded participant activity captured via screen recording, typically involving one learner or a pair working at a laptop during a broader workshop session. -->

 As this process continued and generated a wealth of potentially useful observations, I began to question the value of transferring data into NVivo as originally anticipated.
 The technical questions and frustrations with the limitations of NVivo were compounded by more conceptual questions regarding the utility of the quantitative approach it would enable.
 It became clear that the process of working towards a fixed coding frame risked distracting from a more holistic understanding of the learning environment, particularly the emergent, improvisational, and tool-mediated aspects of learner agency.

 Already by this stage some candidate codes, such as computational and systems thinking, had been de-prioritised due to either their conceptual overlap with existing literature or a lack of richness in the recorded data of this study.
 Other categories, such as game design stages, became harder to apply consistently across groups and sessions.
 A rigid schema, in this case, risked missing what was most interesting: the improvised and evolving use of resources, peer scaffolding, and ongoing negotiation of meaning within the making process.
+ADD - Saldaña, J. (2016).
+The Coding Manual for Qualitative Researchers (3rd ed.).

 The shift from planned coding to a more interpretive, emergent strategy was not clear cut; it evolved through repeated attempts to organise, code, and revisit earlier transcripts.
 The process of creating the session annotation documents also informed a selection of shorter episodes within each session which were flagged for deeper treatment in later vignette analysis.
 The use of Rogoff’s [-@rogoff_observing_1995] three planes of analysis (personal, interpersonal, and cultural) continued to be helpful as a scaffolding framework.
 I continued to add to the spreadsheet of analysis structured using three foci, documenting in it novel instances of activity, in particular emerging tensions in activity.